Eat, Drink, Shop and Stay in Melbourne

 Springwood Fisheries, Ashby Road

 Located on the edge of the glorious National Forest, Springwood Fisheries offers the opportunity for you to come and relax and enjoy your favourite pastime.
 As well as 15 electric hook ups for touring caravans and an open field for tents, we also offer the opportunity to do some “Glamping” in our Deluxe Log Pods (with ensuite and kitchenette) and Standard Log Pods.
 There are washing up facilities, toilets and showers and a secure parking area.
-On site is also a cafe open throughout the week and weekends providing hot snacks, teas, coffees and cold drinks.

 Restaurants, Cafes and Food